 Wise peers have counselled me to avoid some “My Way or the Highway” pitfalls.
 These perspectives are lessons that I impress on my children … when I sit at home … when I walk along the road … when I lie down and when I get up..(Deut 6, different translation) In short, my goal is for everyone to, “be God’s children, blameless, sincere and wholesome, living in a warped and diseased world, and shining there like lights in a dark place.
 For you hold in your hands the very word of life.”
 (Phil 2:15, JB Phillips) As the leader of my family, I reflect God’s authority and truth.
 I avoid the command/control pitfall by letting everyone know that I, too, and subject to God’s rules for healthy living!
 My job is to consistently model Christlikeness while challenging and encouraging others to do so.

 As a friend, husband and dad, I declare God’s truths with love.
 Sometimes verbally, sometimes through actions.
 Yes, it takes more time and greater patience.
 “What Would Jesus Do” is the focus!
 I seek to understand what Jesus would do based on what he did!
 My role is to be in-sync with Jesus’ reactions and lessons.
-Furthermore, when His Law is being violated (or would be violated), my job is to communicate His truths with constructive firmness.
-This takes biblical sensitivity and spiritual guidance.
+Furthermore, when His Law is being violated (or would be violated), my job is to correct wrong by communicating His truths with constructive firmness.
+This takes biblical sensitivity and Spiritual guidance.
 I let His Law speak through me.
 My job, as a role model, is to model how God’s Law applies to today’s issues … lovingly